 privileged communication-Known by various terms such as religious privilege, priest-penitent privilege, or clergy privilege, confidentiality enters the legal realm when information is sought as evidence.
 Military Rules of Evidence (M.R.E.
 503) defines the chaplain-penitent privilege for military chaplains and service-members.
 This rule recognizes that certain communications to clergy should be held confidential as a matter of public policy and outweighs the government's interest in securing a criminal prosecution.
-The chaplain, the penitent, and even certain third parties present during the communication cannot be compelled to disclose qualifying communications.
+The chaplain, the penitent, and even certain third parties present during the communications.
 Privilege is applied when a communication is made to a chaplain in his/her capacity as a spiritual advisor or to a chaplain's assistant acting in an official capacity.